-The Transgender Spectrum Initiative is a Jesuit Grant Foundation-funded program from the Gender & Sexuality Center at USF.
-The purpose of the Transgender Spectrum Initiative (TSI), through the Jesuit value of Contemplation in Action, is to invite USF’s transgender, non-binary, gender nonconforming people and the broader community to reflect on and engage in a dialogue about the marginalization and injustice that transgender, non-binary, and gender nonconforming community members experience on a day to day basis.
+The Transgender Spectrum Initiative was a Jesuit Grant Foundation-funded program from the Gender & Sexuality Center at USF.
+The purpose of the Transgender Spectrum Initiative (TSI), through the Jesuit value of Contemplation in Action, was to invite USF’s transgender, non-binary, gender nonconforming people and the broader community to reflect on and engage in a dialogue about the marginalization and injustice that transgender, non-binary, and gender nonconforming community members experience on a day to day basis.
 The focus of these spaces will be solidarity-building and personal and professional development.

 If you would like to receive direct updates about the programmatic components of the Transgender Spectrum Initiative (TSI) please join our listerv at rebrand.ly/TSILearnMore.
 Follow the Cultural Centers on Instagram (@ccusfca) or sign up for our newsletter to receive additional updates from us!

 Visiting Speaker Series

 The Transgender Spectrum Initiative’s Visiting Speaker series provides the USF campus community with an opportunity to uplift and center the voices and experiences of trans, non-binary, and gender nonconforming people who focus on community and empowerment.
 The San Francisco Bay Area has a deep history of LGBTQIA+ activism, and the Visiting Speaker series was intended to bridge the past and current experiences of trans, non-binary, and gender nonconforming people.

 The trans* community has such a rich and beautiful history of activism in the bay area and beyond!
 Watch this presentation from Juniper Yun, program associate for SF’s Transgender District about the history of trans advocacy in the Bay Area as well as current issues facing the trans community.